orangedaisy/bshowco/_posts/2017-07-18-baby-steps.md

 Watching him learn to walk these past two months has been incredible.
 It amazes me that no matter how many times he falls over, he never gets discouraged.
-No amount of tripping over our yorkie, or knocking his head on the end tables slows him down.
+No amount of tripping over our yorkie, or knocking his head on the end tables, slows him down.
 He's always ready for more.

 * * *